Aggravated Stalking Defense Lawyer Chicago

 • Honest and practical legal advice

-Andrew understands that aggravated stalking allegations often arise from complicated personal situations.
-He works closely with clients to develop defenses that reflect the full facts and context of the case.
+He understands that aggravated stalking allegations often involve highly emotional and complicated personal relationships.
+He works closely with clients to develop defenses that reflect the complete facts and circumstances of the case.

 Contact Andrew M. Weisberg for a Free Consultation

-The sooner you involve an experienced defense attorney, the better your chances of protecting your freedom, your record, and your future.
+The earlier an experienced criminal defense attorney becomes involved, the better your chances of protecting your freedom, your reputation, and your future.

 Client Reviews